SowinskiBraeden/boker/README.md

 `http://127.0.0.1:5000`

+For local development, omit `DATABASE_URL` to use the default SQLite database at `data/boker-dev.sqlite3`.

 ## Environment Values

 The app reads these from `.env`.
 Use `.env.example` for local development and `.env.production.example` as the production checklist.